And welcome back once again, ladies and gentlemen, your guiding light.

 That's up from 4% decades ago.

-Taking their cue from steep taxes on tobacco, which have helped reduce smoking rates, the health policy experts who wrote this report argue that a tax on fattening foods could not only raise a lot of revenue to paper health reform, but also help curb obesity.
+Taking their cue from steep taxes on tobacco, which have helped reduce smoking rates, the health policy experts who wrote this report argue that a tax on fattening foods could not only raise a lot of revenue to paper health reform, but it also help curb obesity and thereby slow the growth in healthcare.

 Taking their cue from taxes on tobacco, taxes on tobacco may be raising money for health care, but it hadn't lowered costs at all.